drfperez/DeepPurpose/README.md

 # DeepPurpose
 DeepPurpose was created by Kexin Huang at the University of Harvard to use 3 pretrained models of proteins to predict the interaction of a protein and a drug.
-Find more information about it in his scientific research at  https://academic.oup.com/bioinformatics/article/36/22-23/5545/6020256
+Find more information about it in his scientific research at  https://academic.oup.com/bioinformatics/article/36/22-23/5545/6020256.
+You can use this Jupyter locally or in a new Gradio app for 72 hours.